HexagonMI-DE-StructureCoE/Mentat-Procedures/README.md

 7. [list_specification2](list_specification2/README.md) duplicate list specification toolbar

 #### MSC Marc repo
 You can be interested also to [MSC Marc subroutine repo here](https://github.com/HexagonMI-DE-StructureCoE/Marc-Subroutines/tree/main)

+### Contribute to this repo

+Fork and contribute adding you Mentat User Plugin